adobe/aem-uix-examples/universal-editor-richtext-draft/README.md

 ### Features

-- **Rich Text Editing**: The extension provides a rich text editor where users can input and format their text.
+- **Rich Text Editing**: The extension provides a rich text editor where users can edit and format their text.

 - **Draft Management**: Users can create multiple drafts of their content.
 Each draft is saved separately, allowing users to switch between different versions of their content easily.

-- **Draft Preview**: Each draft can be previewed allowing users to check their drafts before finalizing their content.
+- **Draft Preview**: Each draft can be previewed allowing users to check and edit their drafts before finalizing their content.

-- **Draft Actions**: For each draft, users can perform several actions including reverting changes, adding a new draft, selecting a draft, applying a draft, and deleting a draft.
+- **Draft Actions**: For each draft, users can perform several actions including editing the draft, adding a new draft, applying a draft, and deleting of the draft.

 Please refer to the `src/universal-editor-ui-1/web-src/src/components` file for the implementation details.